|

 change and let's put an end to this

 was bluffing.
-She had her suspicions,
+Mom had her suspicions,

 but no proof.
 She just "knew"